sidsag1/cucp5g/README.md

 The ambitious aim is to create a fully functioning 5G CUCP which can be deployed in a real hardware.

 As of now, the plan is such that it can be used for testing CUUP or DU component which needs a simulator for testing their products.
-Also, learning rust to be as safe as possible.

 TODO:
 -----